MichaelCurrin/dev-cheatsheets/cheatsheets/seo/file_naming.md

 # File naming

+## Recommendation

+Use hyphens not underscores in your page names, so Google can separate the words in the filename.

+Do this for new sites - the impact is too small to make worth doing on existing sites.

+## Sources

 From Woorank:

 > Using underscores in your URL makes it hard for search engines to determine your site's relevance to a search.
 Google sees hyphens as word separators while underscores are ignored.
 So the search engine sees https://thebuckfeverunderground.co.za/music/last_days_of_beautiful/ as all one word.
 Use hyphens in your URLs instead: https://thebuckfeverunderground.co.za/music/last-days-of-beautiful/.